dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 </md-toolbar>
 ```

 Our `NavBar` exposes our application's title along with two buttons.
 At any given time, only one button is truly visible to the user.
 The *Sign In* button is going to be visible when the user is not yet `authenticated` and the *Sign Out* will be visible otherwise.
-To make our interface look better, we have also added a `span.fill-space` element, that will be responsible to push both buttons to the right border.
+To make our interface look better, we have also added a `span.fill-space` element.
+This element will be responsible to push both buttons to the right border.
 To accomplish this, we need to add the CSS rule that follows to the `src/app/nav-bar/nav-bar.component.css` file:

 ```css
 .fill-space {